Xanadite/stuff/README.md

 # stuff
-Just various stuff
+Just various stuff\n
-These are some test edits
+These are some test edits\n
-These are some more edits
+These are some more edits\n
 Even more edits